Rescues

 Cedar Grove Farm and the Special Herd

+Cedar Grove Farm, established in 1838, like many farms in this area, did not thrive as do farms where the land is rich and productive.
+Its best years were the 19th century before the invention of cars and refrigeration.
 Before the advent of the automobile, hay was particularly suited to the soils here, and the farmers shipped hay on the local train to cities full of carriage and work horses.
 Small dairies were also prevalent in this area.
 In winter, men turned to Sawmill Bay and other rivers and bays, where with horses, ice was cut from the water, hauled to local ice houses and packed with saw dust.
 Eventually the ice was shipped by local trains, to provide ‘refrigeration’ in ice boxes to preserve food.
 These jobs, as well as limestone quarries, lumbering, and shipbuilding provided a living for local inhabitants.

 The farm in the 20th century, was diverse, with chickens, pigs, horses, ponies, guinea hens, ducks, geese, chickens, cats, and dogs.

 In the 1920’s to 1950’s the farm had a dairy herd of Ayrshire cows.
 Due to the health of his father, Lyle Warner took over the farm at 14 years of age.
 Often, he had a Jersey cow as well as his Ayrshires.
 After the large dairy barn and attached hay barns burned in 1955, hay and chickens were the sources of income at Cedar Grove.
+Today, Cedar Grove is again thriving and celebrating its history, this time with our new winery, and with animals given a second chance as they are retired to this safe haven.

 In 2010 Cedar Grove Farm became a bird sanctuary under a NYS DEC program, and our grassland birds now enjoy farming practices which support their nesting & foraging needs.